scenarioo/scenarioo-js/README.md

 This brings you the old 1.x style DSL with `describeUseCase` and `describeScenario` functions back, for easier migration (with or without `scenarioo.` in front, both works).

-You can then later migrate those tests to the new `Fluent DSL` or even your own defined DSL or the pure vanila jasmine 2 syntax.
+You can then later migrate those tests to the new `Fluent DSL` or even your own defined DSL or the pure vanilla jasmine 2 syntax.
 We recommend to have a look at the new [Examples](/example) to see what style fits best for your project.

 ### Save Steps with `scenarioo.saveStep`